 Bee ASTRON in Dwingeloo, high tech company and member of Innovatiecluster Drachten, receives astronomer Samayra Ray fifty girls.
-Her message: "Join companies so you can choose what you really like."
+Her message: ’’Go intern at companies so you can choose what you really like.''

 Astronomical Clock